baylissp23/flowstate-chatroom/README.md

 Hacking the chat field by simply changing the `textarea`'s `disabled` field is still a known issue which I need to get around to fixing.

+Another known issue: if the room admin leaves, it is not currently passed to a new user.

 **TLDR:**

 - Added "admin" and "member" permissions to rooms
 - Added admin actions allowing admins to start and pause the timer, pass admin status, and end rooms
 - Fixed admin status being lost when you refresh a room
 - Hacking the chat field with a simple Inspect is still a known issue
+- Admin status not being automatically passed on when admin leaves is a known issue
 - MVP complete!

 ### History